mpdairy/posh/README.md

 `(active-queries conn)`

-Returns a Reagent atom that contains the set of descriptions of all the `q`, `pull`, and `db-tx` queries call from within any currently-rendered Reagent components.
+Returns a Reagent atom that contains a set of descriptions of all the `q`, `pull`, and `db-tx` queries called from within any currently-rendered Reagent components.

 Their descriptions are represented as vectors that are the same order as the arguments to `db-tx`, `q-tx`, and `pull-tx`: